-As part of the National Psoriasis Foundation’s (NPF) efforts to improve healthcare outcomes and grow the field of psoriatic disease research through education, we are excited to launch our Early Career Mentorship Program.
+As part of the National Psoriasis Foundation’s (NPF) efforts to improve healthcare outcomes and grow the field of psoriatic disease research through education, we are excited to continue our Mentor Program.

 Developed in collaboration with the NPF Medical Board and Emeritus Medical Board, composed of key opinion leaders in the psoriatic disease field, the mentorship program will allow newly practicing physicians and researchers to connect with experts who have many years of experience treating complex psoriatic disease cases.
 Through the mentorship program, you will have access to these leaders for feedback on challenging cases and for career guidance.

 Early career professional member physicians and researchers may apply for two types of mentorship provided by our Medical Board and Emeritus Medical Board Members:

 NPF early career professional members who participate in the distance mentorship program will be matched with a member of the NPF Medical Board or Emeritus Board.
 The early career member will then be able to contact their mentor by phone and email.
 A requirement of this program is that the participant pairs communicate quarterly, at minimum, to ensure the opportunity to establish a relationship and receive appropriate feedback.

 Early career professional member physicians or researchers who participate in the in-person shadowing program will be paired with a physician or researcher mentor who has agreed to open their clinic or laboratory for shadowing.